 Formal Complaint Process

-File complaints with the Department of Labor or appropriate state agencies, providing detailed descriptions and all supporting evidence of unpaid overtime violations.
+A worker may choose to file a complaint about unpaid overtime or minimum wage with the Department of Labor or appropriate state agencies.
 The investigation process requires patience, but understanding the timeline and requirements helps set realistic expectations.
 Prepare organized documentation packages that clearly demonstrate the scope and duration of unpaid overtime violations.

 Protecting Yourself from Retaliation